Why Does My Dog Bark at Other Dogs?

 A barking problem usually becomes clearer when you stop asking whether the dog is being stubborn and start asking what changed in the environment.
 The same bark can mean alarm at the window, frustration behind a fence, fear on a walk, boredom during a quiet afternoon, or a habit that has been rewarded for weeks.

 Use this topic page as a map.
-Start with the guide that matches the scene, then compare the body language, trigger distance, recovery time, and what your dog does after the bark.
-Those details help you choose management and training steps that reduce arousal instead of adding more noise to the moment.
+Start with the guide closest to the scene, then notice what your dog does after the bark and what helps the room or walk calm down.

 Start here